-Summary of Defined Terms

-Options Expiration Date: June 18, 2021

-Series Mandatory Dissolution Date: June 18, 2021, subject to adjustment, as described below

-Reference Asset: The SPDR® S&P 500® ETF Trust, an exchange-traded fund

-Unit price at inception: \$10.385 per unit, or \$10.177 per unit for Fee Accounts, subject to a Wrap Fee

-Initial Reference Value: \$285.83

-Final Reference Value: The Official Closing Value of the Reference Asset on the Options Expiration Date displayed on the relevant Bloomberg Professional[®] service page with respect to the Reference Asset, "SPY <EQUITY>" or any successor page on the Bloomberg Professional[®] service or any successor service, as applicable

-Official Closing Value: The closing price of the Reference Asset on any scheduled trading day based upon the value

-Maximum Loss per Unit: 5% of the Inception Value (or \$0.50 per unit)

-Equal Upside: 1.0 x of the return of the Reference Asset from the Initial Reference Value to the Official Closing

-Value on the Options Expiration Date

-Maximum Amount per Unit: \$11.585 per unit, resulting from a Capped Return of 15.85%

-Inception Value: \$10.00 per unit, the net asset value per unit at the inception date
+Summary of Defined Terms Options Expiration Date: June 30, 2022 Maturity Date: June 30, 2022, subject to adjustment, as described below Reference Asset: The SPDR® S&P 500® ETF Trust, an exchange-traded fund Unit price at inception: \$10.345 per unit, or \$10.138 per unit for Fee Accounts, subject to a Wrap Fee T '4' 1 D 6 37.1 #2014.05 Initial Reference Value: \$284.25 Final Reference Value: The Official Closing Value of the Reference Asset on the Options Expiration Date rmai Keierence value.
+The Official Closing value of the Reference Asset on the Options Expiration Date Official Closing Value: The closing price of the Reference Asset on any scheduled trading day based upon the value ometar crossing variae. displayed on the relevant Bloomberg Professional® service page with respect to the Reference Asset, "SPY <equity>" or any successor page on the Bloomberg Professional® service or any</equity> successor service, as applicable. successor service, as appreciate.
+Buffer: 20.00% (\$2.000 per unit) 2 41141 20000 (42.000 pd. am.)
+Maximum Loss per Unit: 78.00% per unit (\$7.800 per unit) • • • • Equal Upside: The price return of the Reference Asset from the Initial Reference Value to the Official Closing Value on the Options Expiration Date Capped Return: 19.50% (equivalent to an annualized return of 8.64% over the approximately 2 years and 2 months life of the trust) Marimum Amount non Unit \$11.050 per unit resulting from a Corned Detum of 10.500/ Maximum Amount per Unit: \$11.950 per unit, resulting from a Capped Return of 19.50% Inception Value: \$10.000 per unit, the net asset value per unit at the inception date inception value. \$10.000 per unit, the net asset value per unit at the inception date

-At the Series Mandatory Dissolution Date the value of the units, and the effect of the Equal Upside and the Maximum Amount per Unit, will be reduced by, and the Maximum Loss per Unit will be increased by, the amount of fees and expenses incurred by the trust during the life of the trust.
+At the Maturity Date the value of the units, and the effect of the Equal Upside, the Capped Return, the Maximum Amount per Unit and the Buffer will be reduced by, and the Maximum Loss per Unit will be increased by, the amount of the fees and expenses incurred by the trust during the life of the trust.

-The value of the Options on the Options Expiration Date will allow the trust to provide gains or losses based on the performance of the Reference Asset for units purchased at a price equal to their Inception Value and held until the Series Mandatory Dissolution Date:
+The value of the Options on the Options Expiration Date will allow the trust to provide gains or losses based on the performance of the Reference Asset for units purchased at a price equal to their Inception Value and held until the Maturity Date:

-- If the value of the Reference Asset appreciates from the Initial Reference Value over the life of the trust, the trust seeks to provide unitholders with a percentage return that equals any positive return in the Reference Asset, up to the Capped Return of 15.85%, resulting in an amount per unit not to exceed the Maximum Amount per Unit, subject to reductions by the amount of the trust fees and expenses. - If the value of the Reference Asset decreases from the Initial Reference Value over the life of the trust, the trust seeks to provide unitholders with a percentage loss that equals the negative return in the Reference Asset, with a Maximum Loss per Unit of \$0.50 (5%), decreased by the amount of the trust fees and expenses.
+- If the value of the Reference Asset appreciates from the Initial Reference Value over the life of the trust, the trust seeks to provide unitholders with a percentage return equal to the percentage increase of the value of the Reference Asset (the 'Equal Upside'), up to the Capped Return of 19.50%, resulting in an amount per unit not to exceed the Maximum Amount per Unit, subject to reductions by the amount of the trust fees and expenses. - If the value of the Reference Asset decreases from the Initial Reference Value over the life of the trust by 20.00% or less (the "Buffer"), the trust seeks to return to unitholders the Inception Value of \$10.000, subject to reduction by the amount of the trust fees and expenses. - If the value of the Reference Asset decreases from the Initial Reference Value over the life of the trust by more than the Buffer, the return on the units will be negative and will equal the percentage decrease in the Reference Asset in excess of the Buffer, up to the Maximum Loss of 78.00%, decreased by the amount of the trust fees and expenses.